anis1507/VAMP_project/README.md

 ### 5. Run the Program on Tinker V

-Once the executables are transferred :
+Once the executables are transferred:

 1. Ensure the Arduino board is connected and powered.
 2. Make sure the `input/` files are in the correct location.
-3. On the Tinker V board, run the main executable :
+3. On the Tinker V board, run the main executable:

 ```bash
 ./main
 ```
-This will :
+This will:

 - Run the VAMP motion planner
 - Send the resulting motion commands through GPIO